 Spring is just around the corner, and soon the trees will be bursting into masses of pink and white blossom.
 Why not bring some of the magic indoors with these beautiful blossom and flower crafts?

 Cherry blossom craft

 This pretty collage is super-simple to make but looks really effective.
 Just collect some small twigs and arrange them on backing paper in the shape of a tree – blue paper looks nice.
 Stick them down with craft glue.
 Then scrunch up some little pieces of pink and white tissue paper and stick them on your tree.
 Don’t forget to put some fallen blossom around the base of your tree too.

 If you want, you could use other things for the blossom, such as sequins or buttons.
-You could even make your collage out of real blossom petals, although that means it won’t last very long.
+You could even use your fingers to paint the blossom like we do in our video!

 Finger-painted paper lantern